opteron-coin/opteron/contrib/rpm/README.md

 can be downloaded.

-Sources 0-9 should be reserved for source code tarballs. `Source0` should reference the release tarball available from https://astral.org/bin/ and `Source1` should reference the BerkeleyDB source.
+Sources 0-9 should be reserved for source code tarballs. `Source0` should reference the release tarball available from https://opteron.org/bin/ and `Source1` should reference the BerkeleyDB source.

-Sources 10-99 are for source files that are maintained in the [Astral git repository](https://github.com/AstralProject/Astralcoin) but are not part of the release tarball.
+Sources 10-99 are for source files that are maintained in the [opteron git repository](https://github.com/opteronProject/opteroncoin) but are not part of the release tarball.
 Most of these will reside in the `contrib` sub-directory.

 Sources 10-19 should be reserved for miscellaneous configuration files.
-Currently only `Source10` is used, for the example `astral.conf` file.
+Currently only `Source10` is used, for the example `opteron.conf` file.

 Sources 20-29 should be reserved for man pages.
 Currently only `Source20` through `Source23` are used.